Steel Point Battery: History

 The original form was for two 68-pounder guns with further guns placed at the other South Head site.

 In its last form, the battery consisted of three sandstone gun emplacements or pits with embrasures for the guns to fire through.
 These pits were connected by open passages and covered passages that led into underground chambers that consisted of a gunpowder magazine, a shell and artillery store and two shell and lamp recesses built of stone.
 The site had its own living quarters that included amenities for the workers manning the fort.
 The fort was surrounded by a picket fence with a sandstone base and another barbed wire fence for security.
 The fort also had its own jetty with connecting roads.

 Steele Point at present consists of a three-gun battery.
 The passageways, tunnels, magazine store and barrack room are now partially buried.
 The stone lintel cover of the entry to the rear emplacement was smashed and the tunnel filled with debris, allowing water to seep in causing damage to the interior.
 The stonework of the lower emplacements and connecting passages are in good condition and there is still one gun emplacement located above ground.

-The land on which the fort is located was granted to the state of New South Wales in 1980 and later became the responsibility of the New South Wales National Parks and Wildlife.
+The land on which the fort is located was granted to the state of New South Wales in 1980 and later became the responsibility of the NSW National Parks & Wildlife Service.
 A small portion of the land on which the fort is located is used as a degaussing station by the Royal Australian Navy.
 The larger area is Heritage Listed as Nielsen Park.

 Steel Point was renamed to Steele Point in 1993.